 Welcome to Class Five!

 Hello and welcome to the Class 5 (Year Six) class page!
-My name is Miss Jackson and I am very happy to be the Year Six teacher again this year alongside Mrs Shelton (afternoons), Mrs O’Brien (1-1 mornings), Mrs Crabtree (1-1 mornings), Mrs Dixon (French teacher and Learning Mentor) and Mrs Brian (IT teacher)!
-We are all looking forward to what will be a fantastic year and also the final one in a primary school for our wonderful children.
-I am sure we will make it the best one it can possibly be!
+My name is Miss Jackson and I am very happy to be the Year Six teacher again this year.
+Many other members of staff will support in our classroom, including; Mrs Shelton (afternoons), Mrs O’Brien (1-1 mornings), Mrs Crabtree (1-1 mornings), Mrs Dixon (French teacher and Learning Mentor) and Mrs Brian (IT teacher)!
+It is our aim this year to ensure that the children’s final year of primary school is the best on it possibly can be, which prepares them for their next stage in life – high school!

 I have always felt that education is a partnership between teachers, children and parents.
 In order to encourage effective communication, and therefore the best learning opportunities for all, I am always available to discuss any of your concerns or questions either through the Class Dojo messaging system or by phoning the school office.